 OK so here we go.
 The age old question of what's the difference between Ivory Shea Butter (Image above) and Yellow Shea Butter (image below).
 I get this question so often that I decided to make a blog post about it in hopes to help everyone out.
 Don't get me wrong, I didn't wake up with this knowledge!
 I did A LOT of research on this matter when I was in the process of ingredient searching for Natural Roots LLC.
-And with all of the information that I found out about each butter we made a decision to only use raw unrefined Ivory Shea butter which is used in one of our most popular products call "the butta".
-Stay tuned and you'll see why.
+And with all of the information that I found out about each butter we made a decision to only use raw unrefined Ivory Shea butter which is used in one of our most popular products call "the butta" and "smoove" Stay tuned and you'll see why.

 Ivory and yellow Shea Butter both start as fresh unrefined raw Shea butter.
 Raw, correctly produced, and unadulterated Shea Butter is Ivory to light yellow.
 Methods of production vary by regions which attribute to the color variations.
 However, bright yellow like the picture below is not 100% pure Shea butter (I apologize in advance to those who thought it was).
 To be clear, it is not bad Shea Butter when it's fresh and colored correctly.
 A few of the methods used to color ivory Shea is actually just as beneficial for your hair and skin.
 The problem is that it's difficult to distinguish which method was used.
 Unfortunately, there are some methods of coloring that has zero benefits and may be used by the scrupulous to mask flaws in the ivory Shea Butter.